Dance for Social Justice™ Dance for Social Justice™

 dance for social justice™

 DSJ is open to youth, teens, and adults of all experience levels.
-Workshop space is limited and pre-registration is required.
+Workshop space is limited, and pre-registration is required.

-For more information and booking inquiries, email:
+For more information and booking inquiries, please email:

 Contact us!